 Form 1099G: Taxable Unemployment Compensation FAQs

-Confirm the amount listed on your 1099G by accessing your UI OnlineSM account.
-If you still don’t agree with the amount, call 1-866-401-2849, Monday through Friday, between 8 a.m. and 12 noon (Pacific Time), except on California state holidays.
+If you still don’t agree with the amount, call 1-866-401-2849, Monday through Friday, between 8 a.m. and 5 p.m.
+(Pacific time), except on state holidays.
 Make sure you provide your current address and phone number.

-If your question cannot be answered when you call, we will mail you a response within 15 business days.
+If your question cannot be answered when you call, we will mail you a response.

-The amount reported in the 2019 Benefits Repaid box of Table A and/or Table B is based on payments received and processed between January 1 and December 31 of the tax year.
+The amount in the Benefits Repaid box of Table A or Table B is based on payments processed between January 1 and December 31 of the tax year.